Differential equations overview (HL)

 What are they?

 A differential equation relates functions and their derivatives (and higher derivatives).
-Their solutions are functions instead of values.
+Their solutions are functions or relations instead of individual values.
+In single-variable calculus, we will only look at ordinary differential equations (ODEs).

 A common application for differential equation is in physics, relating position as influenced by force, which is mass times acceleration.
-The differential equation will be provided to you on exams.
+The differential equation will be provided to you on Math AA exams.

 Previously we looked at